Tenneri · Interactive Learning Demo

 Dear Mr. Thompson,

-I wanted to confirm that the project deliverable is on track for the 15th.
-Nothing has changed from our last conversation, but I thought a quick confirmation would be useful ahead of the deadline.
+I wanted to confirm the project deliverable is on track for the 15th.
+Nothing has changed since we last spoke, but a quick confirmation felt useful ahead of the deadline.

-If anything comes up on your end, feel free to message me directly.
+If anything comes up, feel free to message me directly.
 Happy to jump on a call if it would help.

 Kind regards,